Willy Adames Player Props: Brewers vs. White Sox

 Willy Adames At The Plate

-- He has gone deep in 15.2% of his games this season, and 4% of his chances at the plate.
+- In 15.1% of his games this year, he has gone deep, and 3.9% of his trips to the dish.

-- Adames has had an RBI in 29 games this season (27.6%), including 12 multi-RBI outings (11.4%).
-He has also driven home three or more of his team's runs in seven contests.
+- Adames has picked up an RBI in 27.4% of his games this season, with more than one RBI in 11.3% of his games.
+He has also driven in three or more runs in seven contests.

+- He has scored in 38 games this season, with multiple runs 10 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.